-- 1. Copy an XML template file in TIBCO HOME/tra/5.7/config/security to another directory. - 2.
-Using an XML editor, modify the XML password policy file for your environment.
-See Password Policy Elements on page 59 for details. - 3.
-Log in to the TIBCO Administrator GUI using a user account that has Write permissions to the Users console. - 4.
-Expand User Management and select Users.
+- Copy an XML template file in TIBCO\HOME/tra/<version>/config/security to another directory. - Using an XML editor, modify the XML password policy file for your environment.
+See Password Policy Elements on page 76 for details. - Log in to the TIBCO Administrator GUI using a user account that has Write permissions to the Users console. - Expand User Management and select Users. - Click Manage Password Policy.